Ambassadors: always ready to help

-You will find an information counter open 24 hours a day on the departures level near Entrance 4.
+You will find an information counter open between 5 A.M. to 10 P.M. on the departures level near Entrance 4.
 There is another counter in the international arrivals area, near the exit.
 Passengers can also use the courtesy phones at various locations in the terminal to call for information.
 There are also video walls and information terminals in strategic locations.

 The mission of ADM’s Airport Patrol is to protect passengers, personnel and facilities.
 Its members are assigned to a number of specialized teams with responsibilities that include responding to emergencies, enforcing regulations, controlling traffic, detecting explosives, policing restricted areas as well as assisting passengers.